build-on-aws/content/posts/building-a-multi-region-serverless-iot-system/index.md

 ```

-With this installed with can use to connect and try to publish an message.
-The first time we try to connect the device will receive an immidieate disconnect, this since the device certificate is not registered and active.
+With this installed with can use `mosquitto_pub` to connect and publish a message.
+The first time we try to connect the device will receive an immediate disconnect, this since the device certificate is not registered and active.

 ```bash
 mosquitto_pub -h iot.example.com --cafile ./ca.crt --cert ./test_001.crt --key ./test_001.key -p 8883 -q 1 -d -t i/test_001/m -i test_001 -m "{\"message\": \"Hello From Test-001\"}"